leealso/AZ203/paas/webapps.md

 Additionally, App Services have DevOps capabilities such as continuous deployment from multiple sources, package management, staging environments, custom domain, and SSL certificates.

 ## App Service Plans
+Linux does not have F nor D tiers.

 Category | Pricing Tier | Features |
 ------------ | -------------|------------ |
 Dev/Test | F1 | Shared infrastructure, no deployment slots, no custom domains, no scaling, free |